Harry Greb: Greb vs. Walker

 Greb's most notable defense of the title was against the reigning world welterweight champion, Mickey Walker, in July 1925 at the Polo Grounds in New York.
 Most pundits and even Walker believed Greb would have trouble making the 160lb weight limit.
 Still, when it was reported that Greb weighed in at 157 1/2 lbs, he was inserted as the 9–5 odds favorite.
 During the first few rounds of the battle, Walker came out attacking Greb to the body as the defending champion tried to stave off cramps in both his legs.
 The middle rounds saw Greb starting to relax and control the pace of the bout while Walker could still land some eye-catching combinations.
 Greb took control during the championship round, and Greb was awarded a unanimous decision by the judges and retained the championship.
 Walker, who would win the middleweight title the following year, relayed years later a tale that he stumbled upon Greb at a nightclub after their fight, and, according to the legend, the two fought an impromptu rematch there.
 According to some reports, Greb easily won the spontaneous rematch, while the general consensus is that Walker landed a sucker punch on Greb that knocked him out cold.
 According to Walker himself, the two were sitting down discussing their fight over a drink when Walker commented that he felt that had it not been for Greb thumbing him in the eye, he would have won the fight.
 The heavily intoxicated Greb took great offense to this and jumped to his feet to fight.
 The two fought and ended up outside where several friends of each separated the men.

 Later career

 At 32, a waning Greb was years past his best when he was matched with tricky southpaw Tiger Flowers (who was 31 at the time) in Madison Square Garden in February 1926.
-Flowers, a defensive specialist, countered Greb's attacks well and won a disputed decision after fifteen rounds to annex Greb's middleweight title.
+Flowers, a defensive specialist, countered Greb's attacks well and won a disputed decision after fifteen rounds to take Greb's middleweight title.
 Flowers beat Greb again in their rematch six months later, on an even more controversial decision, the fans storming the ring to protest the outcome.
-Greb later stated, "Well, that was one fight I won if I ever won any," the fight would be the last of his career.
+Greb later stated, "Well, that was one fight I won if I ever won any."
+The fight would be the last of his career.